Easy Make-Ahead Breakfast Casserole

 ↑ ↑ Soooo much texture and flavor!

-This breakfast casserole makes a TON, which I love.
+This breakfast casserole is large.
 I’m talking 12 huge servings, so it’s perfect for dinner or breakfast/lunch the next day.
 I’ve been eating it on the weekdays instead of my usual cereal/fruit.
 Feels good to get all those veggies in first thing in the morning and I know Kevin prefers the meat/cheese over granola.

 I took a bunch of step-by-step photos so instead of displaying them all above the recipe, I included them below along with more detailed instructions for you.